anishaislam8/Opening-the-Valve-on-Pure-Data/methodology/Revision History Extraction and Populating the Database/revision history and populate the db.md

 For populating the remaining tables in the database, we follow the following steps:

-1. `Revisions` and `Contents`: To populate these two tables directly in our database, at first run the `./create_revisions_and_contents_table.py`.
+1. `Revisions` and `Contents`: To populate these two tables directly in our database, at first run the `create_revisions_and_contents_table.py` file.
 This python file will create these two tables in our database and add unique index in the `Hash` column of the contents table.
 The table structures are as follows:

 - Revisions:
     - **Project_Name** (TEXT): Name of the project